FLwolfy/Tetris-Terminal-Game/README.md

 7. __Different Game Modes__: This game now offers different modes, including classic and stretch modes.
 Classic mode is just like the original game, but with special block; Stretch mode keep the borders of the gameboard changing.
 Have fun!

-8. __Replay Feature__: Learn from your mistakes!
+8. __Replay System__: Learn from your mistakes!
 After the game ends, players can now replay their game, allowing them to analyze their performance, identify mistakes, and improve their Tetris skills in different modes.

 ## Requirements